 The New York Public Library's Manuscripts and Archives Division is honored to safeguard a copy of the Declaration of Independence penned by Thomas Jefferson.
 Because the Declaration was featured in the Library’s 2011 Centennial Exhibition, it will not be on display in July 2012.
 However, the occasion offers a chance instead for a closer look at the document through the Library’s website.
-In the days immediately following its ratification on July 4, 1776, Jefferson made several copies of the Declaration that had been submitted to the Continental Congress and underlined those passages to which changes had been made.
+In the days immediately following its ratification on July 4, 1776, Jefferson made at least two copies of the Declaration that had been submitted to the Continental Congress and underlined those passages to which changes had been made.
 This blog post will summarize the history of Jefferson's draft of the Declaration of Independence and describe how it came to be a part of the Library’s collection.
 I will also use high resolution images to illustrate how a portion of the text Jefferson devoted to the slave trade was edited by Congress.

 The origins of the Declaration of Independence are found in the history of political thought and the breakdown of Colonial governments after 1770.
 The Declaration is rooted in Enlightenment philosophy, the English constitution and its charter the ‘Magna Carta,’ and early modern republicanism.
 It is highly probable that Jefferson was thinking of the Declaration in the spring of 1776 when he drafted the Virginia Constitution, which echoed a similar repudiation of allegiance to George III.
 Montesquieu’s influential 'Spirit of Laws' designated monarchy to be a government in which executive power was vested in a single person.
 Therefore, Jefferson likely concieved the Declaration as necessary step along this intellectual continuum to establish a new republican government on behalf of the people.